benjystanton/benjystanton.github.io/src/posts/2025-05-11-user-research-influencing-decision-makers-and-figma-sites.md

 ## Figma sites are not accessible

-Figma realised their website building tool.
+Figma released their website building tool.
 A lot of people have been pointing out that it produces horrible, inaccessible code.

 Adrian has shared a thorough write up: [Do Not Publish Your Designs on the Web with Figma Sites…](https://adrianroselli.com/2025/05/do-not-publish-your-designs-on-the-web-with-figma-sites.html)